zengm-games/json-web-streams/README.md

 support JSON Lines, json-seq, or just multiple JSON objects, with an option

 - remove check for seenRootObject and ignore delimeter, whatever it is. whitespace already automatically gets ignored
-- option multi: true enables all of this
+- option multi: true enables all of this, and also emits multiIndex saying which row it is

-emit object rather than array? would be nice to add other props like wildcards, multiIndex
+output jsonPath or index? or both?

 typescript generic for output objects/indexes